Scalable Generalised Accuracy Estimation for Multisource Register-based Official Statistics: Discussion and Conclusion

-The GMSE could be accepted as a measure of global accuracy by the leading professional groups of methodologists within NSIs, including those who base their inferences solely on statistical models and those who primarily rely on sampling design and use models as supplementary tools.
-Bayesian statisticians could adopt this approach by considering a specific expectation operator related to the {\it a-priori} variability of model parameters.
+The GMSE could represent a useful common measure of global accuracy across the main methodological traditions within NSIs, including those who base their inferences solely on statistical models and those who primarily rely on sampling design and use models as supplementary tools.
+Bayesian statisticians could also incorporate the same logic by integrating an expectation operator reflecting the \textit{a-priori} variability of model parameters.

-In conclusion, with this work, we aim to support the advancement of current practices in official statistics, facilitating a flexible yet correct use of registry data by augmenting the production of estimates with their corresponding quality.
+In conclusion, this work aims to support the advancement of current practices in official statistics by facilitating a flexible yet rigorous use of register data, where the production of estimates is systematically complemented by coherent and informative measures of quality.